karpizin/xpi-blocks/projects/hexapod_master/docs/OPERATIONS_GUIDE.md

 3.  **Body Node** (Hub) -> Aggregates data from Gait and Leveler, calculates final (X,Y,Z) coordinates for each of the 6 legs.
 4.  **IK Bridge** -> Translates (X,Y,Z) for each leg into 3 servo angles (Coxa, Femur, Tibia).
 5.  **Hardware Driver** -> Sends angles to physical servos or the simulator.
+6.  **Heading Controller** -> High-level pilot for turning to specific angles.
+7.  **Circular Motion** -> High-level pilot for following circular paths.
+8.  **Contact Bridge** -> (Simulation only) Translates physical ground contact in Gazebo into terrain adaptation feedback.

 ## 🚀 Running the System

 ### 1. Full Launch (Recommended)
-Starts all math and logic nodes with a single command:
+Starts all math, logic, and high-level nodes with a single command:
 ```bash
 ros2 launch xpi_projects hexapod_full.launch.py
 ```